CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

 1. You should now have a page where `main` contains three elements: one `article` and two `aside`.
-Add new CSS classes to `main` and each of three elements inside it.
+You're  Add new CSS classes to `main` and each of three elements inside it.
     ```html
         <main class="attPageLayoutGrid">
             <article class="attGridArticle">